CCA-Public/digital-archives-manual/guides/resources.md

     This script copies or syncs a source folder with a destination folder.
 This is particularly useful if you have a copy of your files on a RAID and on Processing, and would like to update one to reflect processing with out having to copy-and-paste the whole thing.
 For large archives, this will be much faster as it keeps all files that stay the same.

     This script will copy a folder with the same name as the source folder in the destination directory.
-If that folder title already exists, it will sync the files. '-qam' is for quiet, archival, and trims empty directories. --delete deletes any files at the destination that do not exist at the source.
+If that folder title already exists, it will sync the files. `-qam` is for quiet (i.e. error messages only), archival copy, and trims empty directories. `--delete` deletes any files at the destination that do not exist at the source.

     Note that this script **overwrites, deletes, and uses sudo** meaning that it is **very powerful.** It's not recommended that you use it without having some rsync experience.